A guide for spiritual seekers, leaders, and companions

 Seeking: Connection, awe, grace, say a trusting “yes” to a larger Story/Presence

-God is: Loving protector, personal friend, intervening; experience of being found.
+God is: Loving protector, personal friend, intervening for my betterment; experience of being found.

 Gifts: Joy, wonder, hope, zeal, teachability, spiritual hunger, feeling spiritually alive